Malaysia - Social Security Insights | Workia

 Treaties

-Malaysia does not have International Social Security treaties which eliminate a double social security charge.
-However because of the voluntary nature of the EPF for inbounds to Malaysia, double charging rarely arises.
+Malaysia does not have International Social Security treaties to eliminate double social security charges.
+However, because of the voluntary nature of the EPF for expatriates working in Malaysia, double charging rarely arises at the moment.
+The extension of EPF to foreign employees only applies to foreign local hires rather than expatriates, and these employees are unlikely to have a foreign social security charge on their Malaysian earnings.

 Exemptions

-Individuals who are not domiciled in Malaysia (ie non Malaysian citizens) can elect not to contribute to the EPF.
-In practice, few non Malaysians participate in the scheme.
+Individuals who are not domiciled in Malaysia (i.e. non Malaysian citizens) and who work for non-Malaysian companies can elect not to contribute to the EPF.
+In practice, few non-Malaysians have historically participated in the scheme, although this will change from 2025 onwards.

 Administration

 The EPF is operated through Malaysian payroll so generally creates no administrative burden for individuals.
-Foreign companies hiring Malaysian nationals have to pay EPF is they are registered in Malaysia.
+Foreign companies hiring Malaysian nationals have to pay EPF if they are registered in Malaysia.

 Benefits